awslabs/sagemaker-debugger/docs/xgboost/api.md

 #### Default Collections
-Currently, the XGBoost TornasoleHook creates Collection objects for 'metric', 'feature\_importance', 'average\_shap', and 'default'.
+Currently, the XGBoost TornasoleHook creates Collection objects for 'metrics', 'feature\_importance', 'average\_shap', and 'default'.

-##### Evaluation metrics: metric
+##### Evaluation metrics: metrics
 When the [eval\_metric](https://xgboost.readthedocs.io/en/latest/parameter.html#learning-task-parameters)
-parameter is specified in `params` or the [eval](https://xgboost.readthedocs.io/en/latest/python/python_api.html#xgboost.train) parameter is set in [xgboost.train()](https://xgboost.readthedocs.io/en/latest/python/python_api.html#xgboost.train), XGBoost computes the evaluatoin metrics for training and/or validation data.
+parameter is specified in `params` or the [eval](https://xgboost.readthedocs.io/en/latest/python/python_api.html#xgboost.train) parameter is set in [xgboost.train()](https://xgboost.readthedocs.io/en/latest/python/python_api.html#xgboost.train), XGBoost computes the evaluation metrics for training and/or validation data.
-TornasoleHook will match the regex pattern of these evaluation metrics and provide them in a collection named `metric`.
+TornasoleHook will match the regex pattern of these evaluation metrics and provide them in a collection named `metrics`.

 ##### Feature importances: feature\_importance
 Tornasole provides the feature importance of each feature in a collection named